 No one doubts neither in public nor private healthcare industry about the need to undertake a deep transformation to optimize processes through digitization.
-The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and access to the Internet, allowing patients to maintain online consultations through videoconferencing, for example, or removing paper from signatures to carry out the process in tablets through digital signatures.
+The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and access to the Internet, allowing patients to maintain online consultations through videoconferencing, for example, or removing paper from signatures to carry out the process in tablets through digital signatures, for example introducing biometrics in the healthcare industry.
 Smaller clinics, on the other hand, remain rudimentary, using paper for patient records and for signatures on any type of document.

 Today, a few months after the appearance of the coronavirus and as we dive into “the new normality”, we realise that this trend towards healthcare industry digitalization, has become inexorably and overnight in a need to avoid contacts and agglomerations keeping the safety distances between patients and health professionals.